 When leasing real estate, a lease commencement date refers to the official start of the lease term.
 It’s the day on which each party’s official rights and obligations under the lease begin.

 This date might be the same as the date that the tenant starts paying rent.
 However, if there are contractors working on the property or the tenants negotiated for early occupancy, it’s likely that the commencement date won’t be the same as the day the tenant starts paying rent.
 It’s possible to have a separate lease commencement date, rent commencement date, and move-in date within the same lease.
+We talk more about that in this blog.

 Why You Need to Document Lease Commencement Dates